Git - an introduction

 And how do I load a save?

-The git equivalent of loading a save is called checkout.
+The git equivalent of loading a save is called checkout

 The three sections of a git project

-2. Staging area - This is the preview area where you can select the changes that you want to commit.
+) that you see in your file explorer.
+It contains all the files that you are working on. - Staging area - This is the preview area where you can select the changes that you want to commit.

-3. Repository - This is the hidden folder .git that contains all the information about the project.
+that contains all the information about the project.